Determining Genus From Sandpile Torsor Algorithms

 \section{Introduction}

-In this paper, we work with connected graphs that may have multiple edges between the same pair of vertices but no self loops.
+In this paper, we work with connected graphs that may have multiple edges between the same pair of vertices but we will not allow self loops.
 We will follow much of the same notation that is used in~\cite{Chan}.
 For a graph $G$, denote the set of vertices by $V(G)$, the set of edges by $E(G)$, and the set of spanning trees by $\Tau(G)$.\\